News

 Prostate cancer accounts for 28% of total cancer incidence and is the second most common cause of cancer-related death of men in the USA.
 Prostate-specific antigen (PSA) testing is widely used for the detection of asymptomatic and early-stage prostate cancer.
 Serum PSA concentrations may be affected by many factors unrelated to prostate disease, including age, dietary factors, obesity, diabetes and medications.

-14 June 2010
+9 June 2010

-Antioxidants like vitamins A, vitamin C, vitamin E and carotenoids may not reduce the risk of chronic inflammatory diseases in women, says a new US study.
+Increased intake of vitamin B6 and vitamin B12 may reduce the risk of elderly people developing depression, says a new US study.